Tad Dufelmeier

-Tad Dufelmeier Jr. (born 9 February 1996) is an Australian professional basketball player who last played for the Adelaide 36ers of the National Basketball League (NBL).
+Tad Frederick Dufelmeier Jr. (born 9 February 1996) is an Australian professional basketball player who last played for the Brisbane Bullets of the National Basketball League (NBL).
 He played college basketball in the United States for Salt Lake Community College and Concordia University Irvine.

 Early life

 Born and raised in Canberra, Australia, Dufelmeier attended Erindale College.
 He was named to the under-17 Australian National Team and won an Asia-Pacific Games Silver Medal.
 He also played in the SEABL for the Canberra Gunners in 2013 and 2014.

 College career

 Dufelmeier played his freshman season as a member of the SLCC Bruins.
 He averaged 3.7 points and 2.0 rebounds per game.
 In his sophomore season, he averaged 9.7 points and 3.9 rebounds, starting all the games but one.
 The Bruins would advance to the national championship game in 2016, winning the school's second title.
 Dufelmeier was selected to the All-tournament team, and also received the Charles Sesher Sportsmanship Award.
 Upon completion of his NJCAA eligibility, Dufelmeier signed with NCAA Division II CUI.

 In his first season at Concordia, he averaged 11.2 points, 4.4 rebounds, and 3.6 assists per game.
 His following season saw those numbers rise to 12.1 points, 4.9 rebounds, and 5.5 assists.